Maximizing Calf Mobility with Foam Rolling

 To effectively foam roll the calf muscles, it is essential to adopt the correct technique to maximize benefits while minimizing discomfort.
 Begin by sitting on the floor with your legs extended in front of you.
 Place a foam roller under your calves, positioning it just above your ankles.

 Using your hands for support, lift your hips off the ground and apply your body weight onto the roller.
 Slowly roll from your ankles up towards your knees, pausing on any tender spots for 20-30 seconds.
-This sustained pressure helps release tension in the muscle fibers.
+This sustained pressure helps release surface tension in the muscle fibers and may improve flexibility, at least acutely.

 Incorporating Foam Rolling into Your Regular Routine